the-shivers/the-vitamin/README.md

 # The Vitamin

-An analysis of 400+ responses to this meme:
+An analysis of 400+ responses to this meme, across Reddit, X, and Tumblr, to find out which "Vitamins" (health interventions) have worked for people:

 <img width="475" height="597" alt="image" src="https://github.com/user-attachments/assets/a976d72f-a4f5-4b40-acb9-b7347af1e7cb" />